selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 ## How to get things done?

-**Be strategic** Think before you do, plan before you start.
+**Be strategic**, Think before you do, plan before you start.
 Why do you want to do it?
 Is this the right thing to do?
 Productivity in the wrong direction is just wasted energy.

 **Do what you love**, love what you do.

 **Work smart**, goal, plan, system, habit, eliminate, simplify, chunk, breakdown, prioritize, delegate, focus, feedback, iterate

+**Set a time bound**, If you don't have a deadline, make up one

 **Focus**, work on one thing

 **Pre-mortems**, prevent bad things before they happen

-**Prioritize** important over urgent, ignore sunk costs
+**Prioritize**, important over urgent, ignore sunk costs

-**Deadline** if you don't have a deadline, make up one

-**Write down** so you don't have to remember everything
+**Write down**, so you don't have to remember everything

-**One bit better** Make it one bit better, prevent the worst
+**One bit better**, Make it one bit better, prevent the worst

-**Make work playful**  but do not mix work and leisure.
+**Make work playful**,  but do not mix work and leisure.
 Focused intervals.

 **Start small**, simple to complex